pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/catext/reverse-badge-acquisition/charizard-route/README.md

   5. Enter the fight menu, scroll down until the move's type changes
   6. Throw a masterball
 - Walk to bottom row of grass, 2nd tile from left
-- Swap Kingler to front
+- Swap Charizard to front
 - Toss top item
 - Toss 2nd item 6 times (do not throw masterballs)
 - Swap 3rd para heal with top CANCEL